riceissa/issarice.com/wiki/about-this-site.md

 July 2017 update:
-Over time I've come to think that almost all of my best work is done outside of this site, and that this site has essentially become a trash bin of half-baked ideas, embarrassing-to-read-a-year-from-now opinions, and very occarionally a decent page.
-It does probably show the progress I am (supposedly) making, but does it really make sense to so prominently display this incoherent collection of text under `issarice.com`, while my better work sits on other sites?
+Over time I've come to think that almost all of my best work is done outside of this site, and that this site has essentially become a trash bin of half-baked ideas, embarrassing-to-read-a-year-from-now opinions, and very occasionally a decent page.
+It does probably show the progress I am (supposedly) making, but does it really make sense to so prominently display this incoherent collection of text under issarice.com, while my better work sits on other sites?
 There are now 230 or so pages; must I go through each one labeling them "obsolete"?
+How do I reconcile this sense of embarrassment at my past self with the value I see in Long Content?

 # History